-The Yawkey Foundations are currently not accepting grant applications from organizations not previously funded by the Foundations.
+The Yawkey Foundations are currently only accepting applications from previously funded organizations.

 Grants are only made to organizations that are tax-exempt under section 501(c)(3) of the Internal Revenue Service.
 The Yawkey Foundations do not make grants to private foundations or individuals.

-With all of its grants, The Yawkey Foundations have a particular concern for organizations that serve disadvantaged children and families.
+With all of its grants, The Yawkey Foundations have a particular affinity for organizations that serve disadvantaged children and families.
 The Foundations also considers the following:

 - Relevance of the proposed project/program to the Yawkey Foundations' areas of interest